Pressure Law Calculator

 T1 T2

-The above formula is the Pressure Law, which states that the pressure of a fixed mass of gas at a constant volume is directly proportional to its absolute temperature.
+The above formula is Gay-Lussac's Law named after the French chemist and physicist Joseph Louis Gay-Lussac (1778 - 1850).
+The law states that the pressure of a fixed mass of gas at a constant volume is directly proportional to its absolute temperature.

 In other words, when temperature increases, pressure increases.